Jiya-Ull-Haq/Flutter-app-flow/README.md

 4. Changed the Code Pattern,
 5. Solved Database issues,
 6. Solved the Login Issue,
-7. Remodelled logo,
-8. Changed the UI of the Application,
+7. Changed the UI of the Application,
-9. Solved IOS side errors,
+8. Solved IOS side errors,
-10. Made Screens more Responsive,
+9. Made Screens more Responsive,
-11. Created Role-Based authorization.
+10. Created Role-Based authorization.

 # Basic Architecture of My Code